Safety tips for essential travel

 There will be times when you can’t avoid being close to someone else.
 But make sure you don’t make physical contact.

 In situations like this, try and limit your time on busy transport.
 Could you change and walk the last few stops?
 Or switch and find an alternative way to travel?

-From 15 June, you'll have to cover your face on all public transport in England.
+All passengers on public transport in the UK must now wear a face mask.
 If you want to know how to make your own face mask, visit GOV.UK.